 The pre-diabetic and diabetic start of chronic blood glucose elevation forces substantial oxidative stress in the body, activating tissue damage and inflammations which rapidly speeds up aging.

 The usual treatments for diabetes come with two primary goals.
 The first one is to lower blood sugar to normal levels, and the second primary goal is to limit the damage by the inevitable blood glucose spikes which still occur.

 Insulin is a vital hormone that controls the metabolism simply by stimulating the transport of fat and sugar into the cells.
-According to the basic lab and animal studies, this extract can reduce blood glucose through a few mechanisms.
+According to basic lab and animal studies, this extract can reduce blood glucose through a few mechanisms.

 They increase the uptake of sugar into tissues from the blood, slow the digestion of starches into simple sugars and slow the absorption of the same sugars from the intestine.

-Also, they protect tissues from the oxidant damage which occurs when the sugar binds to proteins in the process known by the name glycation.
+Also, they protect tissues from oxidant damage which occurs when the sugar binds to proteins in the process known by the name glycation.
 These mechanisms above mentioned have observable benefits.

 But the olive leaf extract is not only beneficial when it comes to treating diabetes.
 This extract comes with other health benefits, such as: